MollyJeanB/our-bugs-ourselves/slides.md

 </div>

 <!--
-Though of course, not all bugs can be reduced to a goofy footnote.
+Though of course, not all bugs live in the territory of minor bother or humorous historical footnote.
 While our jobs may not be as high stakes as surgeons or nuclear power engineers, what we build matters.
 The things we fail to account for, the unhandled edge cases, the mistakes that no one caught in review can have real consequences sometimes.
  -->
 ---
 layout: cover